msg-CareerPaths/csharp-training/chapters/opt-designpatterns.md

        signal.Change();  // Output: Red light is on.
 Traffic should stop. signal.Change();  // Output: Green light is on.
 Traffic can pass.

-**Strategy** lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+**3.8.
+Strategy** lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 Applicability:
  -  you want to use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime.
  -  you have a lot of similar classes that only differ in the way they execute some behavior.
  - to isolate the business logic of a class from the implementation details of algorithms that may not be as important in the context of that logic.
  - your class has a massive conditional statement that switches between different variants of the same algorithm.

  Example: